klisiubb/event-app/README.md

 ## Event App (Engineering Thesis)

 The **Event App** was my engineering thesis project, developed to create & manage IT conferences.
-It was successfully used during [one of the largest IT conferences in my region](https://bitad.ubb.edu.pl).
+It was successfully used during [one of the largest IT conferences for students in my region](https://bitad.ubb.edu.pl).

-**Attention** - this version is being rewritten from scratch, but I still have original code stored in private repository.
+**Attention** - this version is being rewritten from scratch (with different UI), but I still have original code stored in private repository.

 ### The app allows to: